How to deploy AI21's Jamba family models with Azure AI Foundry

 Select Deploy.
 Wait until the deployment is ready and you're redirected to the Deployments page.

-Return to the Deployments page, select the deployment, and note the endpoint's Target URL and the Secret Key.
+Return to the Deployments page, select the deployment, and note the endpoint's Target URI and the Secret Key.
 For more information on using the APIs, see the Reference section.

-You can always find the endpoint's details, URL, and access keys by navigating to your Project overview page.
-Then, from the left sidebar of your project, select Components > Deployments.
+You can always find the endpoint's details, URL, and access keys by navigating to your project's Management center from the left navigation pane.
+Then, select Models + endpoints.

 To learn about billing for the AI21-Jamba family models deployed as a serverless API with pay-as-you-go token-based billing, see Cost and quota considerations for Jamba Instruct deployed as a serverless API.